Kendall Jenner Has Reportedly ‘Fallen Hard’ For Ben Simmons, Doesn’t Believe Claims He’s Been Texting His Ex

 “Kendall thinks Tinashe’s claim that Ben was texting whilst he was in the club are completely laughable as she was sitting right next to him all night and he didn’t even look at his phone, let alone use it to send any messages,” an insider close to Kendall told the site.

 While it would be easy for Kendall Jenner to feel bad about the rumors flying about her relationship with Ben Simmons, it seems that she is not worried at all.
-In fact, one source claims that the Keeping Up with the Kardashians star has “no insecurities” when it comes to her romance with Philadelphia sports star, adding that it’s pretty clear Ben likes Kendall very much.
+In fact, one source claims that the Keeping Up With the Kardashians star has “no insecurities” when it comes to her romance with the Philadelphia 76ers star, adding that it’s pretty clear Ben likes Kendall very much.

 “Kendall has no insecurities when it comes to her relationship with Ben.
 It’s clear as day that he’s super into her, so she doesn’t believe that he would mess her around.”

-As previously reported by the Inquisitr, Kendall Jenner’s sister, Khloe Kardashian, allegedly warned her little sister about dating an NBA star, claiming that she might get her heart broken, Khloe, who has had relationships with two NBA stars, ex-husband, Lamar Odom, and baby daddy, Tristan Thompson, has been cheated on by both of them, leading her to push her sister to be cautious when dating a professional athlete.
+As previously reported by the Inquisitr, Kendall Jenner’s sister, Khloe Kardashian, allegedly warned her little sister about dating an NBA star, claiming that she might get her heart broken, Khloe, who has had relationships with two NBA stars, ex-husband, Lamar Odom, and current boyfriend, Tristan Thompson, has been cheated on by both of them, leading her to push her sister to be cautious when dating a professional athlete.